Frequently Asked Questions

 ICAA is the most respected professional body for accountants in Australia and New Zealand representing over 72,000 members.
 Members strive to uphold the accounting’s profession’s commitments to ethics and quality in an unwavering dedication to act in the interest of the public.

 To become and maintain being a Chartered Accountant, our team members must complete a rigorous study and practical program as well as meeting a yearly continuing education requirement to stay up-to-date on changing regulations and laws.
+Click here to read our guide on the difference between a Chartered Accountant and a regular Accountant.

 A Chartered Accountant can provide you guidance, advice and peace of mind that you’ll be taken care of with the highest level of attention and care.